Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 The Brewery Complex, 284 Amory St.

-Located in the former Haffenreffer brewery, this restaurant and music venue is one of the neighborhood’s most popular destinations.
-Bella Luna is famous for its pizzas and calzones, and there is often a wait for a table, but the place also does a booming take-out and delivery business.
+Located in the former Haffenreffer Brewery, this restaurant and music venue is one of the neighborhood’s most popular destinations for dinner.
+Bella Luna is famous for its pizzas and calzones, and there is often a wait for a table, but the place also does a booming takeout and delivery business.
 An outdoor deck provides one of the best al fresco dining options in JP.
-The attached Milky Way Lounge offers lively entertainment, ranging from trivia game nights to country line dancing, dyke nights, rock ’n’ roll bingo, live comedy, and dance parties with Latin, reggae, and queer themes.
+The attached Milky Way Lounge offers lively entertainment, ranging from stump trivia game nights, open mics, dyke nights, live comedy, and dance parties with Latin, reggae, and queer themes.
+Bella Luna offers Teacher Tuesdays, where each Tuesday, teachers with valid certification ID can receive half-price appetizers.
 The restaurant and lounge’s mission is to “create community through delicious food and beverages, art, and music; to be a gathering place where everyone feels comfortable and has fun.”
 Judging from the crowds, it’s clear they’re succeeding.

 The Brewery Complex, 284 Amory St.